Project profile: Great Musgrave Bridge

 Our Stakeholder Advisory Forum, made up of organisations with an interest in our work, provides expertise and advice to support decision making on schemes such as this.
 We’ll continue to listen to community views to help inform our ways of working.

-You can also find our up to date works programme, which shows planned future major works over the next 12 months.
+Find out more about our approach to infilling.
+You can also find our up-to-date works programme, which shows planned future major works over the next 12 months.

 Great Musgrave Bridge carries the B6259 over the former EVR railway line.